acmoura/acmoura.github.io/content/home/talks.md

 - Stockholm School of Economics (Apr 2021)

-- Pittsburgh Health Economics Seminar (May 2021)
+- Pittsburgh Health Economics Seminar (Apr 2021)

 - Workshop "The Causes and Consequences of Inequality", U Mannheim (Jun 2021)